Illustration: George Wylesol

 The truth is, you can never fully eradicate it.
 As long as you keep writing songs, you’re bound to find yourself in moments (or, in some cases, hours or even days) when you feel uninspired and creatively drained.
 The key is to arm yourself with tools and techniques that can help get the creative juices flowing.

 In this article, we share 15 things you can do to get unstuck and start writing again.
-Not every technique will work for every songwriter, but if you give each of them a try, you’ll most definitely find a few effective writer’s block remedies to add to your songwriting toolkit.
+Not every technique will work for every musician, but if you give each of them a try, you’ll most definitely find a few effective writer’s block remedies to add to your songwriting toolkit.

 Let’s take a look!